 Acquiring a Fuel Credit Card

-To obtain a fuel credit card, the department completes and submits a Fuel Card Application form to Purchasing Services.
-To obtain the application form, complete and/or print the master on 95.37.9.
+To obtain a fuel credit card, the department's card custodian completes and submits a Fuel Card Application form to Accounts Payable.
+To obtain the application form, complete and/or print the master on 95.37.11.

 NOTE: If the department maintains a separate fuel charge card for each vehicle, the fuel card custodian orders a new fuel card when the department acquires a new vehicle.

-Purchasing Services forwards a copy of the completed application form to Accounts Payable.
-Accounts Payable maintains the application copy to verify the approving official signature for the department's fuel card purchases.
+The fuel card program administration team in Accounts Payable maintains the application copy to verify the card custodian signature for the department's fuel card purchases.

 Fuel credit cards are issued in the department's name, rather than an individual employee's name.